ciscoheat/sveltekit-flash-message/README.md

 ## 1. [Typescript only] Add the flash message to app.d.ts

-In `src/app.d.ts` you should add the type for the flash message to `App.PageData` as an optional property called `flash`.
+In `src/app.d.ts`, add the type for the flash message to `App.PageData` as an optional property called `flash`.
 It can be as simple as a `string`, or something more advanced.
 It has to be serializable though, so only JSON-friendly data structures.
 Here's an example:

 **src/app.d.ts**